joelStod/FaceEmo/README.md

 =========
 master is current version

 addRT will add reaction time data.
-Theoretical and math are laid out by Mr. Paskewitz and based in linear ballistic modeling.
+Theoretical and math are laid out by Mr. Paskewitz and based in linear ballistic accumulation modeling of RT.

 Notes:
 ======